Lunar-Framework/MooaLewaUI/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature or improvement for this project
-title: 'feat: The core of your idea'
+title: 'feat: [Brief description of the feature]'
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a specific issue?
-Please describe.**
+### 🔗 Is your feature request related to a specific issue?
-Provide a clear and concise description of the problem.
-For example: This part of the game lacks [a specific feature], which may have already caused [specific issues].

-**Describe the solution you'd like.**
-Explain in detail how you'd like the issue to be resolved, including specific implementation methods or desired functionality.
-For example: I hope to achieve [specific effect] in the game using [a particular method].

-**Describe alternatives you've considered.**
+Please briefly describe the origin of this feature request.
+For example:
+- The library is missing [specific feature], which causes [specific problem]
+- You want to make certain scenarios easier by achieving [desired effect]

+---

+### 💡 Feature Description
+Explain in detail the feature you want to add or improve, including:
+- Expected outcome or effect
+- Specific implementation ideas, such as classes, methods, parameters, or API design
+- Usage scenarios or benefits

+Example:
+- Add `Foo.BarAsync()` method to allow asynchronous processing without blocking the main thread
+- The goal is to improve performance and support multi-threaded environments

+---

+### ⚖ Alternatives Considered
-List other methods you’ve tried or considered to address the issue, and explain why they are not feasible or ideal.
-For example: I tried [a specific method] but found it had [certain drawbacks].
+List other approaches you tried or considered, and explain why they are not ideal or feasible.

-**Additional context**
+Example:
+- Tried using an extension method `FooExtensions` for async, but encountered state management issues
+- Existing approach only supports single-threaded scenarios and does not meet the requirements

+---

+### 📝 Additional Information
-Include any additional background information, design ideas, or Unity editor screenshots related to your feature request here.
+Provide any extra background, design sketches, or code snippets to help developers better understand your idea.
+- If it involves other game engines, you can attach editor screenshots or diagrams
+- Include example usage or pseudocode if helpful